 - Get plenty of sleep.
 Use your hot tub just before bedtime to help you fall asleep easier.

 How Can a Hot Tub Boost Your Immunity?

 Even when you're cold-free, your hot tub can help promote general wellness and a healthy immune system.
 High stress levels can weaken your immune system, making you more prone to contracting illnesses like the common cold.
 Hot tub therapy encourages relaxation for your body and mind and has been medically linked to increases in physical and emotional well-being.
 Regular sessions in your hot tub, in combination with other healthy lifestyle choices such as eating a balanced diet and getting plenty of exercise, might help you maintain a healthy immune system, which could help your body fight off an attack from cold-bearing germs.

 Your Hot Tub Is a Resource for Health and Well-Being

 You don't want to have to fuss to ready your spa for a soak when you're feeling under the weather.
 Visit your local showroom to find a low-maintenance and reliable hot tub that will always be ready for use.
 A hot tub could give your body a leg up in the fight against the common cold, and help your immune system resist cold bugs in the future.

 For a broader look at the benefits of hot tub therapy, check out our wellness blog.
 Caldera Spas® is committed to wellness for every hot tub owner.
 Your home spa dealer has the tools to help you find your perfect match.
-You can download a brochure or request a price quote right now.
+You can download a brochure or get local pricing right now.